A. J. Smith (American football coach): San Antonio Brahmas

 Smith was re-hired by Wade Phillips in the newly merged league of the XFL and USFL, the UFL.
 Smith was the offensive coordinator of the San Antonio Brahmas.

 On April 9, 2025, Smith stepped down as offensive coordinator for the Brahmas.
 In a later interview, Smith explained that he had lost an internal power struggle that had developed due to Phillips's extended absences and declining health, and that the team's front office had vetoed Smith's attempts to sign A. J. McCarron as quarterback and had pressured Smith to abandon the offensive strategies that had made the Brahmas successful.

+St. Louis Battlehawks and Colorado Buffaloes

+On January 16, 2026, Smith concurrently accepted the offensive coordinator position with the UFL's St. Louis Battlehawks and the quarterbacks coach with the Colorado Buffaloes football team.
+Because of the separate seasons for each team, Smith will be able to hold both jobs simultaneously, a situation similar to that of DC Defenders head coach Shannon Harris.
+His signing with the Battlehawks reunites Smith with Brandon Silvers, whom Smith had also coached with the Roughnecks.